Hypothesis-Driven Feature Manifold Analysis in LLMs via Supervised Multi-Dimensional Scaling: Extended Literature Review

-Another prominent technique used in interpretability works is the Sparse Auto Encoder (SAE), a neural network building a mapping from the dense activation space of a LM to a high-dimensional, sparse, latent space such that single neurons of a SAE represent atomic concepts \citep{bricken2023monosemanticity, hubenSparseAutoencodersFind2023}.
+Another prominent technique used in interpretability works is the Sparse Auto Encoder (SAE), a neural network building a mapping from the dense activation space of a LM to a high-dimensional, sparse, latent space such that single neurons of a SAE represent atomic concepts \citep{brickenMonosemanticityDecomposingLanguage2023, hubenSparseAutoencodersFind2023}.
 SAEs have been successful at recovering vast collections of monosemantic, interpretable features at scale \citep{templetonScalingMonosemanticityExtracting2024}, but have also found usage in unlearning \citep{farrellApplyingSparseAutoencoders2024}, detecting internal causal graphs \citep{marksSparseFeatureCircuits2024} and identifying circuits \citep{minegishiRethinkingEvaluationSparse2024}.
+Recent work has also explored post-hoc interpretation of SAE features themselves, for example through agentic explainer frameworks such as SAGE \citep{hanSAGEAgenticExplainer2025}.
 While SAEs have shown promise for LLM interpretability, they face substantial critiques and limitations that challenge their effectiveness and reliability.
 Representations identified by SAEs may fall victim of \enquote{feature absorption,} complicating the disentanglement of atomic features \citep{chaninAbsorptionStudyingFeature2025}.
-In model steering, simple baselines have been observed outperforming SAEs \citep{wuAxBenchSteeringLLMs2025}.
+In model steering, simple baselines have been observed outperforming SAEs \citep{wuAxBenchSteeringLLMs2025, kantamneniAreSparseAutoencoders2025}.
 Lastly, SAEs are expensive to construct as they require extremely large dimension of their latent space and necessitate in some cases billions of tokens for training.
 Their construction also makes them model-specific, preventing transferability \citep{sharkeyOpenProblemsMechanistic2025}.

 In this work, we primarily compare SMDS with other linear dimensionality reduction techniques.
 While non-linear methods and SAEs may offer valuable insights, we do not focus on them here due to their high computational demands.
 Our goal is to enable a scalable and systematic exploration of feature manifolds across models and tasks.
 This requires lightweight methods that can be efficiently applied in closed form, making linear approaches better suited to the scope of our investigation.